 Here’s the kicker: We’ll do that to our clients too, if warranted.

 Before any company signs on to a marketing program with Equity.Guru, we tell them they have a higher standard to attain.
-Like the coach’s son on the baseball diamond, if we’re going to let them play on our team, it has to be clear they deserve the spot.
+Like the little league coach making his son run extra laps to justify his spot on the team, if we’re going to say nice things about a client company, it has to be clear they deserve the cheer.

 Because we’re not soldiers for hire.
 We’re journalists doing what journalists should do.